How long do solar panels last?

 Get your panels cleaned

 Cleaning your solar panels can sound like a daunting task.
-If you do this wrong, it may have a lasting impact on your solar panels.
-We have a full article here on the correct and safest way to clean your solar panels and help them last even longer.
+Unfortunately, if you do it wrong, it may have a lasting impact on your solar panels performance.
+But don’t worry, we have a full article on the correct and safest way to clean your solar panels to help them last even longer.